-Northern Alberta’s Fort McMurray is renowned for reliable northern lights activity.
-Claiming more clear nights than any other aurora-watching destination in Canada, there is over a 90% chance of seeing aurora activity from a purpose-built night sky viewing centre.
-Local astronomy experts are on hand to answer questions and share photography tips each evening, while the days are at leisure to catch up on sleep or sample some of the many winter activities on offer.
-A 3-night stay here is perfectly complemented by an independent tour through the Rockies.
+Northern Alberta’s Fort McMurray is renowned for reliable northern lights activity, claiming more clear nights than any other aurora-watching destination in Canada.
+There is over a 90% chance of seeing aurora activity from a night sky viewing centre where local astronomy experts are on hand to answer questions and share photography tips.

 Enjoy an action-packed adventure in the Yukon, staying in Whitehorse, an ideal base from which to venture out into the wilderness.
 Alternatively, the little-visited Northwest Territories is home to Blachford Lake Lodge, accessible by floatplane only, where you can view the aurora from the comfort of the lodge, or better still, take adavantage of the outdoor hot tub!